lcamichigan/sigman/README.md

     Donations!A:A < DATEVALUE("1/1/2018")
     ```

 2. View the Honor Roll sheet.
-In the last four columns, and excluding the header
+In the last four columns, select cells that have
-row, select cells that have the same Category, and then press Ctrl-C to copy the
+the same Category, and then press Ctrl-C to copy the selection.
-selection.

 3. In InDesign, paste the selection (press Ctrl-V to paste) into the appropriate
 category.
 (Class years of donors will probably break onto a new line.
 Don’t